LuisDelmo/students1-project/README.md

-Since you've put in the work to build the schema and the Bash automation script, here is a professional `README.md` that explains exactly how your project works.

----

 # Students Database Project

 This project automates the creation and population of a relational database for student enrollment.
 It uses a **Bash script** to parse CSV data and inject it into a **PostgreSQL** database, ensuring data integrity by managing relational IDs for majors and courses.